 Garnish with orange slices and rosemary sprigs.
 Serve immediately and enjoy!

-This recipe is super simple, but its gorgeous color, especially when accompanied with orange slices and rosemary for garnish, make it look more complex than it is.
+This recipe is super simple, but its gorgeous color, especially when accompanied with orange slices and rosemary for garnish, makes it look more complex than it is.

 DID YOU MAKE THIS DRINK?